KeesCBakker/hubot-command-mapper/README.md

 _<small>Why? </small>_<small>Writing regular expressions for commands is hard.
 You have to spend some time to prevent some expressions from colliding with others.
 Now the mapper takes care of that problem.</small>

 ## Installation
-Install the command mapper like this:<br/>
-`npm install hubot-command-mapper -save`
+Install the command mapper like this: `npm install hubot-command-mapper -save`

 ## A simple example
 Let's define the _clear screen_ command by replying with 48 space-lines: